 Architecture of 15th Century Castles

-The architecture of 15th century castles in France represents a pivotal period marked by significant developments influenced by wars, political changes and artistic movements of the Renaissance.
-This century is a time of transition between the Middle Ages and the Renaissance, with architectural features that reflect both military defense and a taste for aesthetics.
-This article explores the specificities of the architecture of the castles of this era, their historical context, and some emblematic examples.
+The architecture of 15th-century French châteaux represents a pivotal period marked by significant developments influenced by wars, political upheavals, and the artistic currents of the Renaissance.
+This century was a time of transition between the Middle Ages and the Renaissance, with architectural features reflecting both military defense and a taste for aesthetics.
+This article explores the specific characteristics of château architecture from this period, its historical context, and some emblematic examples.

 Historical Context

-The period is also marked by the rediscovery of Antiquity and the influence of Italian architecture.
+The period was also marked by the rediscovery of Antiquity and the influence of Italian architecture.
 Nobles began to seek to express their wealth and status through more elaborate and artistic constructions, incorporating elements of comfort and decoration.

-Architectural Features
+Architectural Characteristics

 1. Fortifications and Defenses: